This American Chop Suey is my take on a family classic. We always called it goulash. Whatever you call it your family will call it delicious.

 - Salt and pepper to taste

 - 1 cup grated parmesan cheese

-- 1 and 1/4 pounds of mozzarella cheese cut into large chunks or rounds
+- 1 lb mozzarella cheese, cut into large chunks or rounds

 - Parsley for garnish

-Pop the tomatoes to a blender and give it a whir until it's smooth.
+- Pour both cans of tomatoes into a blender and give it a whir until it's smooth.
 Transfer that to the dutch oven.
 Add the Worcestershire sauce.
 Stir.

-Add spices to the dutch oven and bring to a boil, reduce heat to a simmer.
+- Add spices to the dutch oven and bring to a boil then reduce heat to a simmer.
 Allow to simmer for about 10 minutes.

 Toodles and smoochies! xx